-Personnel authorities of Governor
+Personnel authorities of

-- 6. (1) The power to employ all civil servants rests with the Governor acting in his discretion but subject to this Law. - (2) The Governor acting in his discretion shall retain responsibility for the employment of judges of the Court of Appeal in accordance with section 49B(2) of the Constitution. - (3) The Governor acting in his discretion shall retain responsibility for the employment of judges of the Grand Court in accordance with section 49I(2) of the Constitution.
+- (2) The Governor acting in his discretion shall retain responsibility for the employment of judges of the Court of Appeal in accordance with section 49B(2) of the Constitution. - (3) The Governor acting in his discretion shall retain responsibility for the employment of judges of the Grand Court in accordance with section 49I(2) of the Constitution. - (4) The Governor shall retain responsibility for the employment of Magistrates in accordance with section 6 of the Summary Jurisdiction Law (2006 2006 Revision Revision).

-- (4) The Governor shall retain responsibility for the employment of Magistrates in accordance with section 6 of the Summary Jurisdiction Law (1995 Revision). - (5) The Governor shall retain responsibility for the employment of, and performance management arrangements for, Official Members in accordance with Part IV. - (6) The Governor shall retain responsibility for the employment of the Auditor General in accordance with section 55B of the Constitution and Part VI of this Law. - (7) The Governor shall retain responsibility for the employment of the Complaints Commissioner in accordance with section 49N of the Constitution and the provisions of Part VI of this Law. - (8) The Governor shall retain responsibility for the employment of the Commissioner of Police, Deputy Commissioner and Assistant Commissioner in accordance with section 48 of this Law. - (9) Where a delegation has not been issued under section 7, or the delegation has been revoked under section 8, the responsibilities of the Head of the Civil Service or a chief officer, as the case may be, under Parts V, VI and VII shall reside with the Governor and those Parts shall apply to the Governor as if he were the Head of the Civil Service or a chief officer. - 7.
-(1) Where an instruction has been issued by the Secretary of State under section 9 (1) of the Constitution in relation to section 7 (1) (c) (v), the Governor may in writing delegate to - he.
+- (5) The Governor shall retain responsibility for the employment of, and performance management arrangements for, Official Members in accordance with Part IV. - (6) The Governor shall retain responsibility for the employment of the Auditor-General in accordance with section 55B of the Constitution and Part VI. - (7) The Governor shall retain responsibility for the employment of the Complaints Commissioner in accordance with section 49N of the Constitution and Part VI.

+- (8) The Governor shall retain responsibility for the employment of the Commissioner of Police, Deputy Commissioner and Assistant Commissioner in accordance with section 48. - (9) Where a delegation has not been issued under section 7, or the delegation has been revoked under section 8, the responsibilities of the Head of the Civil Service or a chief officer, as the case may be, under Parts V, VI and VII shall reside with the Governor and those Parts shall apply to the Governor as if he were the Head of the Civil Service or a chief officer.